Reservoir-Research/geocaret/docs/installation/index.rst

 Installation using Docker - Option 2
 ------------------------------------

-We also provide an alternative, easier installation option, that uses Docker containarization.
+We also provide an alternative installation option from a Docker image.
 You can find more information in :ref:`What is Docker` and subseqent chapters - :doc:`building_image` and :doc:`using_image`.

 .. note::
-   Installing GeoCARET_ with Docker requires prior installation of the ``Docker Desktop`` software - see :doc:`building_image` and :doc:`using_image` for details.
+   Installing GeoCARET_ with Docker requires prior installation of ``Docker Desktop`` - see :doc:`building_image` and :doc:`using_image` for details.

 Additional Steps
 ----------------

-Regardless of the installation method, whether as a standalone *Python* package or via a *Docker container*, the users need to create an account on `Google Cloud`_ and set up a project folder before being able to use GeoCARET_.
-The users will also need permission to access private assets that are required for running the computations with GeoCARET_.
+Regardless of the installation method, the users need to create a Google Account, set up a project in Google Cloud, and request and obtain permissions for reading private assets (GIS layers) required for running some of the computations in GeoCARET_.

-These steps are outlined in detail in :doc:`additional_steps`.
+These steps are outlined in detail in :doc:`account_setup` and :doc:`access_to_assets`.

 .. toctree::
    :maxdepth: 3